openstudiocoalition/OpenStudioApplication/docs/tutorials/creating_your_model.md

 To add a refrigeration system, select one from the library and drag it to the drop zone.

-Click on the zoom button by the name of the refrigeration system to go to a view of that system, add components from the library.
+Click on the Zoom button by the name of the refrigeration system to go to a view of that system, add components from the library.

 [![Refrigeration System](img/create_model/refrig_grid.png "Click to view")](img/create_model/refrig_grid.png)

-*Above: Add refrigeration systems to your model under the HVAC tab.
+*Above: Add refrigeration systems to your model under the HVAC Systems tab.
 Click image to view a larger version.*

 This zoomed in view provides the layout view of one refrigeration rack.
-You may add refrigeration cases by dragging them on to the "Drag and Drop Cases" drop zone.
+You may add refrigeration cases by dragging them on to the Drag and Drop Cases drop zone.

 Drop zones are provided to accommodate systems with a mechanical sub-cooler and a Suction Line Heat Exchanger (SLHX).

 The small arrow at the bottom of the refrigeration case summary will open an expanded view of cases.
 Each case can be selected and edited in the Edit panel on the right.

-Cascade systems can be added by dragging them from "My Model" or the "Library."
+Cascade systems can be added by dragging them from "My Model" or the "Library".

 [![Refrigeration System](img/create_model/refrig_2_large.png "Click to view")](img/create_model/refrig_2_large.png)